jamespeterschinner/genetics/README.md

 # genetics

-A work in progress.
 An educational attempt at modeling mendelian modes on inheritance.

 written in pure python.